 The intervertebral discs between each of the spine's vertebrae act as the spine's shock absorbers.
 Each disc contains a tire-like outer band that surrounds a gel-like substance.
 If a disc's outer band cracks or breaks open, the gel inside the disc can leak out causing a herniated disc.
 The disc material may place pressure on nearby nerve roots or the spinal cord, and releases chemical irritants causing nerve inflammation and pain.

-Back pain affects 8 of 10 people at some time in their lives.
+Back pain in general affects 8 of 10 people at some time in their lives.
 Herniated discs are most common in people in their 30s and 40s.
 Middle-aged and older people are slightly more at risk if they're involved in strenuous physical activity.
 Only about 8% of herniated discs occur in the neck region.

 Sudden stress such as from an accident can cause a cervical disc to herniate (the gel-like center ruptures out through a tear in the tough wall.)
 Sometimes, a disc herniation develops gradually over weeks or months.
 The gel material irritates the spinal nerves, causing something like a chemical irritation.
 The pain is a result of spinal nerve inflammation and swelling caused by the pressure of the herniated disc.

 Sometimes the herniation is so severe that a free fragment occurs, meaning a piece has broken completely free from the disc and is in the spinal canal.

 When a disc herniates and leaks its contents, the nearby section of spinal cord and exiting nerves can become irritated and compressed, causing an interruption of the normal transmission of impulses through the affected nerves.